 Many students and parents ask us what’s better to take the SAT, ACT– or both!
-If you’ve been worrying about which test might be a better fit, your first step should be to take a full length mock test under timed conditions for each exam.
+If you are not sure which test is a better fit, your first step should be to take a full length mock test under timed conditions for each test.
 That way, you can compare your scores, analyze which sections you did well and poorly on, and identify your strengths and weaknesses.
-You may find one a more natural fit or easier to get a higher score (or is required by your school), in which case you should probably concentrate your efforts on that test.
+You may find one a more natural fit or easier to get a higher score.
+It also depends on whether your school requires either one or the other.

 Do more people take ACT or SAT?

 Both exams are very commonly taken by high school students in the United States and around the globe.
-In 2020 it is estimated that around 2.2 million students took the SAT at least once while 1.7 million students took the ACT.
+In 2020, an estimated 2.2 million students took the SAT at least once, while 1.7 million students took the ACT.
 Thus, while slightly more students took the SAT, overall the two exams both attract a very large number of students.

 What are the content differences between the SAT and the ACT?

 In terms of content covered, the most obvious difference is that the ACT includes a science section.
-If you don’t like science or want to reduce the quantitative element as much as possible, then the SAT may be the better choice, while if you have a firm grasp of scientific concepts and experimental design the ACT science section is a chance to shine.
+If you don’t like science or want to reduce the quantitative element as much as possible, then the SAT may be the better choice.
+On the other hand, if you have a firm grasp of scientific concepts and experimental design, then the ACT science section is a chance to shine.
 The other sections of the exams are quite similar.
-To learn more about the differences between SAT and ACT English sections see our dedicated article here.
+To learn more about the differences between SAT and ACT English sections, see our dedicated article here.

 What are the time differences between the SAT and the ACT?